 Anxiety is a normal emotion that helps to motivate us.
 Too much anxiety, however, can cause distress in the form of excessive worry, excessive drive to the point of exhaustion, panic and intense fear of failure and rejection.
 Children with anxiety sometimes are afraid of germs, doctors, dark rooms and monsters.
 Some of their fears might seem illogical to an adult.
 I often hear children say, “I am afraid that someone will take me in the night.”
-Some of these children live in a high-security building, with doormen, guards, cameras and locks.
+Some of these children live in a high-security building with door attendants, guards, cameras and locks.
 To a child, anxiety can look like monsters and kidnappers.
 You might find your child is anxious about time, war, the future and worry about their parent’s happiness.
 Some children have social anxiety or separation anxiety.

 Managing a child with anxiety can feel like a balancing act.
 As a parent, you do not like to see your child suffer, so you might try to shield them from fearful things.
 You and your child need to push yourself out of your comfort zone to help lessen the anxiety.
 The more we shield our children, the bigger the anxiety can become.
 Here are some pointers to manage fear without going too far.